9 to 1 grading

 The grades were given for the first time in 2017 results for specifications that first started teaching in 2015.
 From 2019, all GCSE results will be using the new system.

 To see how this applies to GCSE Combined Science from 2018, see our information on the new grading system.

 Ofqual has developed grade descriptors for the reformed GCSEs graded 9 to 1.

 They're designed to help teachers by indicating the likely average level of performance at the mid-points of grades 2, 5 and 8.
 They’re not designed to be used for awarding purposes, unlike the ‘grade descriptions’ that apply to current GCSEs graded A* to G.

 Equivalent GCSE grades

-Grade 4 will be known as a 'standard pass'.
-Grade 5 will be known as a 'strong pass' and will be equivalent to a high C and low B on the old grading system.
-Grade 4 will remain the level that students must achieve without needing to resit English and Maths post-16.
+The Government has said that grade 4 is a 'standard pass'.
+Grade 5 is a 'strong pass' and equivalent to a high C and low B on the old grading system.
+Grade 4 remains the level that students must achieve without needing to resit English and Maths post-16.